 Mangrove forests in India are distributed across 9 states and 3 union territories.
 The mangrove cover in the country is 4,975 sq km.

 West Bengal (2,112 sq km) and Gujarat (1,177 sq km) are the top 2 states with the highest cover.

 Mangroves are special types of trees and shrubs that are known to thrive in saline and low oxygen conditions.
-These forests are critical habitat for a variety of wildlife and aquatic creatures.
+These forests are critical habitats for a variety of wildlife and aquatic creatures.

 Are you wondering where you can see the most amazing mangrove forests in India?
 Let’s find out in this post.